 Nathan McAfee: Especially is amplified by the forced rapid changes with COVID.
 In addition to how do I manage my employees, how do I work with my vendors?
 The rules have changed across the board.
 And if I had a traditional security platform, I'd have to work through all these different vendors, and systems, and devices and policies.
 And it seems like a very, very, very hard [00:49:00] task.
 And if people at Trend Micro Vision One said, "It was simple, it was easy, and it allowed us to change on a dime when we needed to change, because the rules changed"

 Lori Smith: And I would say one of the key influencing factor for that business enablement, which we've touched on a little bit, is that vendor solution consolidation, right?
-And obviously, [00:49:30] third party integration is critical, you need to fit within an ecosystem and have it all work together, but where there's opportunity to capitalize on consolidating, there are significant business benefits to doing so.
+And obviously, [00:49:30] third party integration is critical, you need to fit within an ecosystem and have it all work together, but where there's opportunity to capitalise on consolidating, there are significant business benefits to doing so.

-And I know, Chase that was a consideration in your organization's decision making.
+And I know, Chase that was a consideration in your organisation's decision making.
 And I think it's interesting how we sort of shifted from this best of breed to what can we do [00:50:00] from a sort of integrated platform perspective?

 Chase Renes: The guy who's taught me a lot, he would be my boss.
 We agreed always on one thing, never have all your eggs in one basket.
 You have layers, upon layers, upon layers, upon layers, and those layers upon layers were usually, you get this product, go with a completely different product, and go [00:50:30] with a completely different product.
 And by that time, I'm not trying to backtrack, but you're looking at 15, that maybe exaggeration.
 Three or four different dashboards, and then you're having to put that together in your head.